wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 The default is only EC2 status checks.
 So set S3 bucket Properties > Logging of "aws-bucket-logging" to enabled.

-BTW, for higher security, accounts writing logs to S3 buckets are set to write-only, with separate accounts for reading.
+BTW, for higher security, accounts writing logs to S3 buckets are set to write-only, with separate accounts to transfer, read-only, and delete.

 To determine whether each instance within an ASG is "OutOfService" and need to be replaced, listeners periodically checks the health of each instance.
 The frequency between "pings" is set by the "Grace Period" (such as 300 seconds).<a target="_blank" href="https://linuxacademy.com/cp/courses/lesson/course/2062/lesson/3/module/206">*</a>